-- The City of Lynnwood's primary role is as a catalyst to help build and sustain a comprehensive and - 2 affordable safety net of human services for residents whose income or current circumstances does not - 3 permit them to buy services in the marketplace.
-The City's Human Services Commission has been - 4 empowered by the City Council to provide the public with opportunities to be involved, review all - 5 requests for funding, develop recommendations on priorities, and conduct studies on emerging issues and - 6 advise the City Council on how best to meet the needs of our residents.
-Lynnwood takes one of the - 7 following three roles in human services, depending on the need: - Planner: assess and anticipate needs and develop appropriate policy and program responses - Facilitator: convene and engage others in community problem-solving to develop and improve services - Funder: disburse City grants to support a network of services which respond to community needs
+- 1 The City of Lynnwood's primary role is as a catalyst to help build and sustain a comprehensive and - 2 affordable safety net of human services for residents whose income or current circumstances does not - 3 permit them to buy services in the marketplace.
+The City's Human Services Commission has been - 4 empowered by the City Council to provide the public with opportunities to be involved, review all - 5 requests for funding, develop recommendations on priorities, and conduct studies on emerging issues and 6 advise the City Council on how best to meet the needs of our residents.
+Lynnwood takes one of the - advise the City Council on how best to meet the needs of our residents.
+Lynnwo following three roles in human services, depending on the need: - 8 Planner: assess and anticipate needs and develop appropriate policy and program responses - Facilitator: convene and engage others in community problem-solving to develop and improve services - Funder: disburse City grants to support a network of services which respond to community needs - 12

-HUMAN SERVICES GOALS AND POLICIES
+13 HUMAN SERVICES GOALS AND POLICIES